-With a reputation as a tough and critical journalist, Adrian is well-placed to train your executives on how to handle all parts of the media, having played leading roles in broadcasting, newspapers and international reporting.
+With a reputation as a tough and critical journalist, Adrian is well-placed to train your executives on media strategy and how to handle all parts of today’s multi-platform journalism, having played leading roles in broadcasting and newspapers as well as in digital and social media reporting.

 Since 2015 he has worked for the Thomson Reuters Foundation, training business executives to improve their presentation and writing skills.
-In 2017 he has linked up with a well-respected company which trains senior National Health Service doctors to handle the media and public affairs.
+In 2017 he has been working regularly with doctors and senior medical stuff on NHS Leadership courses run by the respected Eden Partners.
+These also involve senior political figures.

 Adrian’s experience in both text and audio-visual content is also invaluable in helping organisations to develop a social media and digital strategy to talk directly to the public and their clients.